ap-lodhi/E-commerce/README.md

 # e-commerce
-E-commerce site with all the  functionality --> products -->single product page ---> add to cart
+E-commerce site with all the  functionality
+---> products
+---> single product page
+---> add to cart
+---> sort by price
+---> high to low
+--->low to high
+---> sort by color
+--->sort by Brand Name

 # Deploy link